Helping Children Organize Their Day

 My older two children are getting, well, a bit older.

 My liturgical-year loving son and my pretty-stationary loving daughter have both eagerly embraced this format.
-Although, I am certain, their enthusiasm will fade once the pages are filled with actual *gasps* work.
+My hope is that this planner helps them root in their souls the habits of attention, organization, and self-motivation.

 - Pray